1. Home

 9) A patient’s co-pay for her seizure medication is $500 and she states that she can’t afford it, what do you do?

 This tests your compassion and your problem-solving skills.
-Do you just tell them to talk to their neurologist and move on to the next patient?
-Time to let your customer service skills shine.
+Do you tell them to talk to their neurologist and move on to the next patient?
+It's time to let your customer service skills shine.
 Do you check to see if you have the correct insurance for this patient?
 Does she have secondary insurance that hasn’t been accounted for?
 Are there co-pay assistance programs available for this medication?
 Are there any other patient assistance programs available for her specific indication?

 10) Describe a time when you have a difficult, unruly, or rude customer or patient.
 How did you handle this situation?